kevinserr/M0BusinessDataAnalysis_SerranoLopezK/README.md

 <img width="865" alt="Screenshot 2025-05-07 at 3 31 42 PM" src="https://github.com/user-attachments/assets/408055db-988f-47d7-b433-16f5e7a455f5" />

 **3. Excel Analysis**
+<p>For my excel analysis I created a pivot table that displayed the different regions as columns
+and genres as rows.
+From this we can see how much a particular genre sold and in which region it was most successful.
+Using sum I calculated the total sales per genre and region.
+From this table I was able to create a bar chart showing the number of sales per genre regardless of region.</p>
 <img width="865" alt="Screenshot 2025-05-07 at 3 59 35 PM" src="https://github.com/user-attachments/assets/4e74b89a-4df7-44cb-bcc7-b1d2afd422cf" />